HIDDEN HISPANIC HERITAGE

 We still call it the Mexican-American War.
 But in Mexico, they still call it "The American Invasion."

-Some of us forget, and some never learned, that up to 165 years ago, most of the western United States belonged to Mexico, and that this territory was won in a war provoked by the United States to satisfy its thirst for territorial expansion.
+Some of us forget, and some never learned, that up to 178 years ago, most of the western United States belonged to Mexico, and that this territory was won in a war provoked by the United States to satisfy its thirst for territorial expansion.

-For those who are unaware of this, making mistakes, and even offensive remarks, can be easy — especially when addressing Hispanics who can trace their ancestry further back than Anglo-Saxons in certain parts of the country.
+For those who are unaware of this, making mistakes, and even offensive remarks, can be easy — especially when addressing Hispanics who can trace their ancestry further back than Anglo-Saxons in other parts of the country.

 It happened to me as I trekked across Arizona with community activist and Hispanic history buff Martin DeSoto last summer.